 Activities included tours of the market, cooking demonstrations, fruit and veg displays and for youngsters, the chance to make fruit and veg faces and play food-themed games.

 What is Healthy Start?

 If you are at least 10 weeks pregnant, or have children under the age of four, and are receiving certain benefits you could qualify for the Healthy Start programme.
-Visit www.healthystart.nhs.uk for full details.
-Find out if you’re eligible here.
+Visit the Healthy Start website for more information and to find out if you're eligible for the scheme.

 Each week you’ll get free vouchers which can exchanged for milk, fresh and frozen fruit and vegetables, and infant formula milk.
 You can also get free vitamins.